PavlidisLab/GeoBrainFinder/README.md

 Here's an example of all arguments being used: getBrainMasterGEO('GSE1','GSE133000', 'numThreads',54, 'runGemma',1,'fileToSkip','blacklistedExpsFile', 'gemmaLasteeID',16000);

+The program is terminal friendly and can be run by the following CLI:
+/space/opt/matlab/R2018a/bin/matlab -nodisplay -r "getBrainMasterGEO('GSE1','GSE133000', 'numThreads',48, ...);"

 See the documentation on the pavlab wiki page for more information and documentation.